Emmanuel College Faculty

 Teaching and Research Interests

-“The Myth of Happiness: A Commentary on Racism and Mental Health in Canada” in In Our Own Words Commentary Section, The Canadian Journal of Theology, Mental Health and Disability, the first edition, Forthcoming.
+“The Myth of Happiness: A Commentary on Racism and Mental Health in Canada” in In Our Own Words Commentary Section, The Canadian Journal of Theology, Mental Health and Disability, Volume 1, No. 1, (April 2021): 3-7.

 “Peace for Whom?
-Reconsideration of Peace Theology After John H. Yoder’s Sexual Violence,”
+Reconsidering Peace Theology After John H. Yoder’s Sexual Violence,”